 New manufacturers came and went under the new rules first implemented in 2013, including Nissan, AMG Mercedes-Benz (via a customer deal with Erebus Motorsport) and Volvo, though its Ford and Holden that have stuck around.

-The debut of the Mustang Supercar marks the return of Ford in an official capacity in Australia’s premier motorsport category.
+The debut of the Mustang Supercar marked the return of Ford in an official capacity in Australia’s premier motorsport category.

 In May 2013, when Ford announced the end of Australian manufacturing and the retirement of the Falcon, Blue Oval Supercars fans were left to ponder what was coming next.
 Eighteen months later, Ford pulled its funding from its factory-backed Supercars outfit, Ford Performance Racing, forcing the front-running team to rebrand and race the final Falcon, the FG X, without head office’s backing.